 The Youth Development degree at Rhode Island College debuted in the fall 2012 semester.
-It includes education, social work, and electives courses, as well as courses that allow the student to also receive a certificate in non-profit studies.
-Read more.
+It includes education, social work, and electives courses, as well as courses that allow students to receive a certificate in non-profit studies.